GoogleCloudPlatform/spanner-migration-tool/README.md

 [![cloudspannerecosystem](https://circleci.com/gh/cloudspannerecosystem/harbourbridge.svg?style=svg)](https://circleci.com/gh/cloudspannerecosystem/harbourbridge)

-HarbourBridge is a stand-alone open source tool for Cloud Spanner evaluation and migration, using data from an existing PostgreSQL, MySQL and DynamoDB database.
+HarbourBridge is a stand-alone open source tool for Cloud Spanner evaluation and migration, using data from an existing PostgreSQL, MySQL or DynamoDB database.
 The tool ingests schema and data from either a pg_dump/mysqldump file or directly from the source database, and supports both schema and data migration.
 For schema migration, HarbourBridge automatically builds a Spanner schema from the schema